Forget the awful Christmas movies that are TV staples these days, and instead enjoy some seasonal cheer and festive misery with these classics.

 This 1947 production seems to have slipped through the Christmas Classics crack, but is well worth seeking out.
 It goes without saying that the horrible Whitney Houston remake from 1996 is to be avoided at all costs.

 Like a generation of horror fans, I first saw Black Christmas on TV, unannounced and unheralded, yet incredible and influential.
 Bob Clark’s film, while undoubtedly inspired by giallo films from Italy, set the template for the psycho slashers of later years – a holiday themed shocker that mixed dark suspense with thoroughly modern horror and a sense that the killer was somehow more than human.
-Forget the (not awful) revamp – this grim shocker is an essential film for anyone interested in the development of the horror genre since 1970.
+Forget the (not entirely awful) 2006 revamp or the unbearably Woke 2019 version – this grim shocker is an essential film for anyone interested in the development of the horror genre since 1970.
 It’s not exactly festive – but it is a Christmas classic.